 Submit the application directly to Charla Clark, the program coordinator, at firstname.lastname@example.org.

 After review, the program coordinator will be in contact with you to schedule an interview.
 Interview season is from mid-August until the end of November.
-Interviews are scheduled for Fridays, so if you wish, you may plan a weekend in the beautiful city of Austin.
-Interviews may be scheduled outside the season or on alternate days in extraordinary circumstances.
+All interviews in 2021 will be virtual.

 IMGs/FMGs: Please note the list of “Schools Whose Graduates Have Demonstrated Substantial Equivalence of Their Education” (located under the “Before You Apply” sidebar on the “Full Texas Medical License” page of the Texas Medical Board website).
 If your medical school is not listed, you will not be invited for an interview and may find it difficult to obtain a training permit in Texas.
 The list is subject to change at any time.